MMesbahU/GeneEvolve/README.md

 # Documentation
-The Documentation file is available in the main directory: `Help_GeneEvolve_Main.pdf`.
+The Documentation file is available in the main directory: `GeneEvolveDocumentation.pdf`.

 # Examples
 There is `Examples.zip` file in the main directory.
-Detailed explanation for using these examples are in the documentation file: `Help_GeneEvolve_Main.pdf`.
+Detailed explanation for using these examples are in the documentation file: `GeneEvolveDocumentation.pdf`.